Skip to main content

 • Temporary Path: free and total space (GB)

-Enabling and Disabling Endpoints
+Enabling and Disabling an Endpoint

 Local Filesystem Endpoints can be Enabled or Disabled to control their active status and ability to participate in file transfers.
-The status is set during initial creation and changed following the above Endpoints.

 • Enabled (default): The Endpoint is active and can participate in file transfers.